 And I’d forgotten.

-The week rushed by and suddenly it was our last day, Louis proudly serving us an incredible meal of homemade stew, donuts and Coca-Cola (the good stuff).
+The week rushed by and suddenly it was our last day, Louis proudly served us an incredible meal of homemade stew, donuts, and Coca-Cola (the good stuff).
 He cried.
 His wife cried.
 We cried.

 I wondered what it would feel like for God to send 10 strangers thousands of miles to help you and I thanked God for choosing us to hand deliver that message.